 Market — Design Thinking

-Creating innovative and meaningful concepts/ideas which solve real-world problems.
+Research and develop innovative and meaningful concepts/ideas which solve large tricky problems.

 Organization — Service Design